animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 That's how the note ended.

 It's expressing a strong belief that the world doesn't have heart, and that the part of it that does wants me to be free of pain, literally, un-metaphorically, seriously.

-I didn't share with anybody that I was going to do it.

 I talked to my therapist about suicide back in 2022, while I was still allowed to see him (before the University of Rochester's CS department's health insurance price-gouged by hundreds of dollars per session), through completely abstract rhetoric.
 Anything other than abstract philosophical rhetoric would've risked being hospitalized coercively and drugged against my will again.
 I talked to him philosophically, but that's not the kind of serious expression I mean should be possible.
 Nobody has the ability to transform into a philosopher or write a Shakespeare sonnet everytime they want to communicate something.
 Those meanings at the end of my suicide note, expressed in the words that a person has available to them everyday, shouldn't have institutional coercion, including coercive hospitalization and drugging, as the threat for their speaking.